The Class

-Current events present unprecedented challenges, but also provide a meaningful chance to hear each other’s stories, to investigate today’s issues together, to examine our shared humanity and how history is recorded, and to explore implications for the future.
+Current events present unprecedented challenges, but also provide a meaningful chance to hear each other’s stories, to investigate today’s issues together, to examine our shared humanity, and to explore implications for the future.

 President Pines looks forward to working with you.